alexcastano/alexcastano.github.io/_posts/2018-12-07-what-is-activity-pub.md

 }

 ```
 It is interesting to see that in this application, the creator decided to make public this kind of interactions.
-To make public an object we have to add to any "targeting property" the value `"https://www.w3.org/ns/activitystreams#Public"`, in this case was the `cc` property.
+To make public an object we have to add to any "targeting property" the value `"https://www.w3.org/ns/activitystreams#Public"`, in this case in the `cc` property.

 ## Conclusions

 It is important to remember that ActivityPub is a protocol.
 It defines the expected behaviour but never the implementation details behind it.
 The client sends activities to the server.
 The server federates the same activities to other servers.
 The client can fetch for activities and the server should provide them.
 The way you do it is completely up to you.

 There are a lot more things around ActivityPub, here we only scratched the surface.
-There are more types in the vocabulary, the possibility of extending it with your own types and properties, security recommendations, side effects, client and server responsibilities, etc. The goal of this article was to give a small introduction without getting lost technical formalities.
+There are more types in the vocabulary, the possibility of extending it with your own types and properties, security recommendations, side effects, client and server responsibilities, etc. The goal of this article was to give a small introduction without getting lost in technical formalities.
 I hope you enjoyed.

 ---